AI, progress & app workflow

 What to do next

-For "How to keep lighting context private, useful, and realistic", choose one low-pressure action: keep the next session simple enough to do when energy is low.
-Use the related Orena guide for "How to keep lighting context private, useful, and realistic" when you want app support for that action.
-The useful signal for "How to keep lighting context private, useful, and realistic" is whether the reader can decide whether the next session should be shorter with less uncertainty.
+For "Private workflow: lighting context", choose one low-pressure action: keep the next session simple enough to do when energy is low.
+Use the related Orena guide for "Private workflow: lighting context" when you want app support for that action.
+The useful signal for "Private workflow: lighting context" is whether the reader can decide whether the next session should be shorter with less uncertainty.

 Evidence boundary